Meme Encyclopedia

 Yelling about pop culture developments and fandoms has found a new mascot in an unlikely folk hero.

-Paul Revere, the 18th-century patriot, became the unwitting poster child for overly dramatic fandom announcements over the past year thanks to a TikTok trend that began in late 2024.
+Paul Revere, the 18th-century patriot, has become the unwitting poster child for overly dramatic fandom announcements over the past year or so, thanks to a TikTok trend that began in late 2024.

 Revere's image, specifically a painting of him riding through the night with a lantern, has become shorthand for the urge to shout, "EVERYONE NEEDS TO KNOW THIS RIGHT NOW."
 Whether it's diss track updates or the latest Nintendo game, the man's image has not been given rest over the past year.